 Data from other applications may be imported into a REDCap project.
 There is a data import tool found in REDCap to help with the process.
 A discussion with a member of the REDCap administrative team is recommended before you begin the process.
-You may contact an administrator at email@example.com.
+Please submit a request HERE.

 Yes.
 By default REDCap is set to auto-number your records beginning with the number 1.
 You may disable the default and use your own unique numbering system for your records.

 All projects when first created start in a status of Development.
 In Development, you can design, build, and test your REDCap projects.
 All design decisions can be made in real time and are implemented immediately to your project.
 All survey and data entry features/functions can and should be tested.

 From Development, you will move your project to Production by clicking the button on the Project Setup page.
 All survey and data entry features/functions will be exactly the same as they are in development with the exception of certain Project Setup features.
 Changes to data collection instruments in Draft Mode are not made to your project in real time.
 After making updates, you must submit the changes for review.
 Depending on the changes that have been made, they may require review by a REDCap administrator.
 Reviews generally take place within 24 hours.